CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * Windows Event Log
 * Performance Logs & Alerts

-### Filesystem Requirements

-All Application Servers must use an NTFS filesystem.

 ### Security Requirements

 #### Installation User

-A domain user which is a member of the local Administrators group on all Application Servers and Load Balancer Server must be available to run the installation scripts.
-This is a pre-requisite of Microsoft Service Fabric, which is the HA platform that Cortex Innovation is built upon.
+A domain user which is a member of the Local Administrators group on all Application Servers and Load Balancer Server must be available to run the installation scripts.
+This is a prerequisite of Microsoft Service Fabric, which is the HA platform that Cortex Innovation is built upon.

 #### Antivirus Exclusions